cstyl/omp-scheduling/README.md

 - `bin/serial`: Serial version of the code.
 - `bin/runtime`: Parallel version of the code where scheduling can be determined on the runtime.
 Note that only the scheduling options provided by **OpenMP** can be selected.
 - `bin/best_schedule`: The best scheduling options provided by **OpenMP** are used for each workload.
+- `bin/best_schedule_loop2`: The best scheduling options provided by **OpenMP** are used for each workload after the best schedule option for `loop2` was tunned based on its chunksize.
 - `bin/affinity`: The affinity scheduler with critical regions is used.
 - `bin/affinity_lock`: The affinity scheduler with locks is used.